Jerry Holkins: Other work

 Holkins and Krahulik played Dungeons & Dragons 4th edition in Seattle for a day prior to its release, with Krahulik, Chris Perkins from Wizards of the Coast, Scott Kurtz of PvP, and Wil Wheaton.
-Jerry is also featured in the Dungeons & Dragons 4th edition and 5th edition podcast, playing a character named Omin Dran, a Cleric of the Goddess Tymora (formerly Avandra), and CEO of an adventuring party named Acquisitions Incorporated.
+Jerry is also featured in the 4th edition and 5th edition Dungeons & Dragons actual play series Acquisitions Incorporated, playing a character named Omin Dran, a Cleric of the Goddess Tymora (formerly Avandra), and CEO of an adventuring party named Acquisitions Incorporated.
 This has expanded into another streamed game entitled Acquisitions Incorporated: The "C" Team.
-This work has led to official D&D products featuring the Acquisitions Incorporated concept and characters.
+In 2019, this work led to the official Acquisitions Incorporated sourcebook featuring the series' concept and characters.

 Holkins wrote The Lookouts, a comic which imagines a Boy Scouts-like group in a fantasy setting.
 Initial versions were written by Holkins and illustrated by Krahulik, while the final version was also co-written by Ben McCool, with art done by Robb Mommaerts and colors by Rainer Petter.
 The premise has also been adapted into a short live-action film.

 Holkins wrote a book of poetry called Lexcalibur, featuring poems about D&D-style adventuring with illustrations by Krahulik.

 Holkins created a fictional fantasy series called "Epic Legends of the Hierarchs: The Elemenstor Saga" as a parody of generic fantasy fiction, and created a wiki for others to make up lore and backstory for the series.
 It rapidly grew in size as Penny Arcade fans joined in expanding the parody to describe the non-existent books, spinoffs, and life of the author.